legendary0911/distance_calculator/Readme.md

 # Distance calculator using GOOGLE map API

 I was going to start my intern and was looking for PGs near my office.
-I got a long list of PGs which had more than 170 entries and calculating the distance of each pg from my office was a very hefty task.
+I got a long list of PGs which had more than 170 entries and calculating the distance of each PG from my office was a very hefty task.
 So I made python program that will calculate the distance of your office from each PG in the excel sheet using GOOGLE MAP API and add make a new excel sheet with distance as an additional field and sort it according to the distance in ascending order.

 ## How to Start